adobe/git-resolve-ref/README.md

 # git-resolve-ref

-A Serverless Node.js action with zero dependencies.
+A Serverless Node.js Web action with zero dependencies.

 Resolves a Git reference (branch or tag) to the corresponding commit sha.